-We will follow the established practise of other Ontario universities in admitting the occasional candidate who has a 3-year rather than a 4-year undergraduate degree provided that individual is a very high quality applicant and has had other types of educational and leadership exposures of a substantial nature.
+We will follow the established practise of other Ontario universities in admitting the occasional candidate who has a 3year rather than a 4-year undergraduate degree provided that individual is a very high quality applicant and has had other types of educational and leadership exposures of a substantial nature.
 These candidates may be expected to do additional work over and above the normal degree requirements for a candidate with an Honours Baccalaureate degree.
 Normally such students will be admitted under Provisional or Probationary Status.

-Details regarding admission to the Royal Military College as a graduate student can be found in Application for Admission (Section 4.1) of this Calendar
+Details regarding admission to the Royal Military College as a graduate student can be found in the Admissions section of this Calendar

-12.7 Other Regulations
+12.6 Other Regulations